Politics of Malaysia: Political conditions

-Malaysia's predominant political party, United Malays National Organization (UMNO), held power in the coalition known as the Barisan Nasional (formerly the Alliance) with other parties since Malaya's independence in 1957 until 2018.
-In 1973, an alliance of communally based parties was replaced with a broader coalition – the Barisan Nasional — composed of fourteen parties.
-Today the Barisan Nasional coalition has three prominent members – the UMNO, MCA (Malaysian Chinese Association) and MIC (Malaysian Indian Congress).
-The current Prime Minister of Malaysia is from Pakatan Harapan (PH) who is the ex-UMNO leader, marking the first time the post is occupied by a non-UMNO party member.
+Malaysia's predominant political party, United Malays National Organization (UMNO), held power in the coalition known as the Barisan Nasional (formerly the Alliance Party) with other parties since Malaya's independence in 1957 until 2018.
+In 1974, the Alliance Party coalition, which comprised only three ethnic-based parties, was succeeded by the broader political coalition, Barisan Nasional.
+UMNO remained the dominant component of the coalition, alongside MCA (Malaysian Chinese Association) and MIC (Malaysian Indian Congress), and other component parties.

-In addition to the UMNO and other member parties of the Barisan Nasional (BN), three main parties (and several smaller parties) compete in national and state-level elections in Malaysia.
-The three most competitive opposition parties are the Pan-Malaysian Islamic Party (Parti Islam se-Malaysia, or PAS) and the Barisan Nasional coalition.
-The Islamic Party of Malaysia (PAS) promotes a more Islamist political agenda, the BN Coalition is rather critical about the current ruling government since the May 2018 General Elections.
+Since the 2018 general election, several political parties and coalitions compete in national and state-level elections in Malaysia.
+Major national political forces include Pakatan Harapan (PH), Barisan Nasional (BN), and Perikatan Nasional (PN).
+Major regional political forces also play a key role in national politics such as Gabungan Parti Sarawak (GPS) and Gabungan Rakyat Sabah (GRS) which are based in the Borneo states of Sarawak and Sabah respectively.

 Unlike some countries close to Malaysia, such as Thailand or Indonesia, the armed forces are not prominent in politics.

 The political process in Malaysia from 1957 to 2018 has generally been described as taking the form of "consociationalism" whereby "communal interests are resolved in the framework of a grand coalition".
 The executive branch is described as tending to dominate political activity, with the Prime Minister's office being in a position to preside "over an extensive and ever growing array of powers to take action against individuals or organisations," and "facilitate business opportunities".
 Critics of the ruling government generally agree that although authoritarianism in Malaysia preceded the administration of Mahathir bin Mohamad, it was he who "carried the process forward substantially".
 Legal scholars have suggested that the political "equation for religious and racial harmony" is rather fragile, and that this "fragility stems largely from the identification of religion with race coupled with the political primacy of the Malay people colliding with the aspiration of other races for complete equality."